sadmann7/netflx-web/README.md

 # [Netflx-web](https://netflx-web.vercel.app/)

-This is a Netflix clone built with Next.js, Tailwind CSS, Firebase, and TMDB API.
+This project is a Netflix clone bootstrapped with the [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
+It is built with Next.js, Tailwind CSS, Firebase, and TMDB API.

 [![Netflx-web](./public/screenshot.png)](https://netflx-web.vercel.app/)